Class 11 Computer Science Notes

 🏗️ Computer Organisation and Architecture

 Explore how a computer is organised internally — CPU structure (ALU + Control Unit + Registers), the fetch-decode-execute cycle, memory hierarchy (cache, RAM, ROM, secondary storage), and input/output devices.
-This note covers everything you need to answer long-form theory questions on computer hardware and architecture in your board exams.
+This note covers everything needed to answer long-form theory questions on computer hardware and architecture.

 Read Notes →